n2geoff/Doorway/readme.md

 # Doorway - A Smaller, Simpler ACL library

-Simplifies ACL by integrating a couple key componets into the permission layer(actions and resource), and applying a DENY ALL as the default.
+Simplifies ACL by integrating a couple key componets into the permission layer(actions and resources), and applying a DENY ALL as the default.

+# PURPOSE

+Doorway aims to be just that -- a doorway into a creating a Role-Based Access Control system (RBAC).
+Its up to you, the future developer to go forth and fork doorway to meet your meet your specific business access needs.

 # USAGE